amankalotra33/amazone_delivery/README.md

 # amazone_delivery
-# Uploaded by Aman Singh
+# Uploaded by Aman kalotra
+# Skype m987840
 # 11/04/2020/17:58 IST New Delhi
 # Thank You..